 where

-…

 L-STF is defined in Equation (38-9) and is 2 for a UHR ELR PPDU.

-…

 38.3.14.4 L-LTF

 The time domain representation of the L-LTF field, transmitted on transmit chain iTX, shall be as specified in Equation (38-16).
 The equation applied to all signals up to 320 MHz bandwidth PPDU with or without preamble puncturing.